AnaviTechnology/anavi-docs/rabbitmax-flex/rabbitmax-flex.md

 * microSD card with compatible image
 * USB power supply

 Additionally you may attach USB mouse, keyboard, HDMI monitor or addition peripheral devices to your Raspberry Pi.
+It is recommended to use 2.5A (2500mA) power supply.

 ## Supported Peripherals

-RabbitMax Flex Raspberry Pi HAT has a relay, a button, a piezo buzzer, a RGB LED, an infrared receiver and an infrared transmitter.
+RabbitMax Flex Raspberry Pi HAT has a relay, a button, a piezoelectric speaker (buzzer), a RGB LED, an infrared receiver and an infrared transmitter.
 Up to 5 I2C sensors and a 1602 character LCD display module can be also easily attached to the HAT.

 ### Sensors

-Rhe officially supported sensors by RabbitMax Flex are:
+The officially supported sensors by RabbitMax Flex are:
 * Temperature and barometric pressure (BMP180)
 * Temperature and humidity (HTU21)
 * Light (BH1750)